Updated March 29, 2022

 Small businesses may also cut costs by combining HR and accounting responsibilities.
 Since both HR and accounting require significant expertise, this can lead to confusion and even legal trouble.

-Overall, businesses that use accounting software prefer online-based solutions, though one-third use offline software to record finances and a full quarter still record their finances on paper.
+Overall, businesses that use accounting software prefer online-based solutions.
+Despite how many companies use Quickbooks, one-third still use offline software to record finances and a full quarter still record their finances on paper.
 Paper, or manual accounting, is not recommended given its greater risk for error and loss.

-From the beginning, small businesses must consider the resources they need to completely their accounting accurately.
+From the beginning, small businesses must consider the resources they need to complete their accounting accurately.